• Summary

 SPONSOR: Peoples-Stokes

-TITLE OF BILL: An act to amend the general municipal law, in relation to the awarding of certain purchase contracts to purchase food PURPOSE OR GENERAL IDEA OF BILL: The purpose of this bill is to provide that certain purchase contracts can be awarded to a qualified bidder who fulfills certain values-based standards when such bid is not more than 10% higher than the lowest responsible bidder.
-SUMMARY OF PROVISIONS: Section one and two amend the general municipal law in relation to allowing local contracts for food purchases to be selected from an otherwise qualified bidder who fulfills one or more of the values-based procurement standards and who is within 10 percent of the lowest bid.
-Section three provides for an immediate effective date.
+TITLE OF BILL: An act to amend the general municipal law, in relation to the awarding of certain purchase contracts to purchase food PURPOSE OR GENERAL IDEA OF BILL: To provide that certain purchase contracts can be awarded to a qualified bidder who fulfills certain values-based standards when such bid is not more than 10% higher than the lowest responsible bidder.
+SUMMARY OF PROVISIONS: Section one amends the general municipal law in relation to allowing contracts for public work to select an otherwise qualified bidder who fulfills one or more of the values based procurement standards.
+Section two establishes the values based procurement standards and criteria.
+Section three states the effective date.
 JUSTIFICATION: New York State procurement laws have not been updated for over fifty years and are among the nation's most restrictive.
-Local governments and institutions currently must choose the lowest responsible bidder when bidding out a project and are unable to consider any other criteria.
-This bill will finally give municipalities in New York state the oppor- tunity to choose a bidder for a project, who is no more than 10% more expensive than the lowest responsible, if the bidder can satisfy at least one of the listed criteria.
+Local governments and institutions currently have to choose the lowest responsible bidder when bidding out a project and are unable to take into account any other criteria.
+This bill will finally give municipalities in New York state the opportunity to choose a bidder for a project, who is no more than 10% more expensive than the lowest responsible, if the bidder can satis- fy at least one of the listed criteria.
 This bill establishes a procurement model that encourages buying power centered on the values of local economies, environmental sustainability, racial equity, valued workforce, farmers first, animal welfare, and nutrition.
-This new framework allows municipalities to choose bidders who exemplify values important to them through specific criteria laid out in this legislation under the categories listed above.
-It aims to improve the practices of New York State's largest producers and suppli- ers while simultaneously expanding access to institutional contracting opportunities for small and historically marginalized farmers, produc- ers, and suppliers.
+This new framework allows municipalities to choose bidders who exemplify values important to them through specific criteria laid out in this legislation under the categories listed above, emphasizing local food, good environmental practices, participation in State programs like Grown and Certified, and other priorities.
+It aims to improve the practices of New York State's largest producers and suppliers while simultaneously expanding access to institutional contracting opportunities for small and historically marginalized farm- ers, producers, and suppliers.
 Increasing local food purchasing has the potential to improve the health of New Yorkers and generate a food system that is environmentally friendly, economically viable, socially responsible, and more humane.
 Providing institutions with the framework and tools to help practice values-based purchasing will increase transparency along the supply chain and build a more equitable and sustainable food system for New York State.
-PRIOR LEGISLATIVE HISTORY: 2021-22: A.8580/5.7534 2023-24: A.7264-A/S.6955-A FISCAL IMPLICATIONS FOR STATE AND LOCAL GOVERNMENTS: None to the State, to be determined for local governments.
+PRIOR LEGISLATIVE HISTORY: 2024: Vetoed, memo 133 2023: 5.6955/A.7264 PASSED SENATE/third reading calendar 2021-22: S.7534/A.8580 REFERRED TO PROCUREMENT/referred to local govern- ments FISCAL IMPLICATIONS FOR STATE AND LOCAL GOVERNMENTS: None.
 EFFECTIVE DATE: This act shall take effect immediately; provided, however, that the amendments to subdivision 1 of section 103 of the general municipal law made by section one of this act shall be subject to the expiration and reversion of such subdivision when upon such date the provisions of section two of this act shall take effect.

 Go to top